Sending Your First Investor Update Using Visible

 Why Send Investor Updates

 Investor updates can help in a number of ways.
 We’ve laid out some of the top reasons for sending investor Updates below.
-To learn more about why you should send investor updates, head here or visit the Founders Forward Blog.
+To learn more about why you should send investor updates, head here or visit the Visible Blog.

 Communication saves companies